nachooooooox/nachooooooox/README.md

 ## More about me
 👩‍💻 I'm currently working at SCJ as a backend developer with Java Spring Boot

-🧠 I'm currently learning about Java 17.
+🧠 I'm currently learning about Java 17, Kotlin and Android Studio.

 💬 I'm a tutor in Data Analytics